acs2405/LSysGen/README.md

 ```
 set iterations := 8          # (defaults 0) This line sets the number of iterations that the system will be executing
-set ignore := ""             # (optional, defaults "") This constant sets the characters that must be ignored as context (see contexts in rules)
+set ignore := "fF-+"         # (optional, defaults "") This constant sets the characters that must be ignored as context (see contexts in rules)
+set seed := 6902             # (optional, defaults -1) You can specify a seed for a non-deterministic L-System.
+If a negative seed is defined, the program sets a random seed.
 ```

 These other constant names are used by the 2D interpreter and do not have any meaning outside the 2D interpreter: